neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/index.md

 ## Symposium
-On the first day of each track, there will be a symposium, shared with participants of the other track held that week.
+On the first day of each track (Monday afternoon), there will be a symposium, shared with participants of the other track held that week.
 All attendees will be expected to present a poster describing their past, present or planned work.

 ## Preparatory month